Skip to main content

 Arrest Definition

 An arrest occurs when a legal authority takes someone into custody or control.
-Typically, the people with this legal authority are law enforcement, parole officers, probation officers, and some government officials.
+Typically, the people with this legal authority are police officers, parole officers, probation officers, and some government officials.
+Questions about how to arrest someone and what makes an arrest Constitutional form the basis of much of criminal law and criminal procedure and all of criminal justice.

 Federal, state, and local authorities may have different administrative procedures after an arrest.
 What happens after an arrest can also depend on the suspected crime.
-However, all suspects have certain rights such as the right to hear the Miranda warning.
+However, all suspects have certain rights, such as the right to hear the Miranda warning that reminds you of the right to remain silent.

 There are three main circumstances where you can be arrested:

 Police can’t just arrest people for no reason, though sometimes they get the wrong person and must later release them.
-Arrests can happen without a warrant (called a “warrantless arrest”) in certain circumstances.
+Arrests can happen without an arrest warrant (called a “warrantless arrest”) in certain circumstances.

 What Is a Citizen’s Arrest?

 Anyone can make a citizen’s arrest, but you need to be careful not to make a mistake and arrest the wrong person or for no reason.
 Doing so can lead to liability, as the person detained can sue you for false imprisonment.
 To protect yourself, you need to be close enough to see the crime and safely detain the person, then contact the police immediately to hand the person over to police custody.
-Most often calling the police if you suspect a crime is the safest choice.
+Calling the police if you suspect a crime or criminal offense is happening is most often the safest choice.

 You can make a private arrest if a crime happens on your private property by keeping the person there until police arrive.
 This is more common at businesses and compounds with private security.
 Security guards are hired staff with no rights to make a legal arrest.
 Still, they can detain you with a citizen’s arrest if they contact law enforcement immediately.